theseus-os/Theseus/book/src/pci_passthrough.md

 ```
 where 74 is the group number.

-Then give access to the user:
+Then give access to the user using the command:
 `chown $(user) /dev/vfio/$(group_no)`